Multiplier ideals of plane curve singularities via Newton polygons: Introduction

 is satisfied for all $i \in I_\pi$. \end{thmno}

 The proof is based on a basic property of Newton polyhedra, which is combined with the description of the log-discrepancies of the exceptional divisors in the toroidal embedded resolution (see Proposition \ref{mcp}).
-If the \textit{regularized Newton modification} of $C$ with respect to the cross $(R, L)$ provides an embedded resolution of $C$, then we recover a particular case of Howald's Theorem \cite{Howald:Non-degenerate}, since by definition the log-discrepancy of a smooth branch $R$ in $S$ is equal to one.
+If $C$ is Newton non-degenerate with respect to the coordinate system $(x, y)$ then we recover a particular case of Howald's Theorem \cite{Howald:Non-degenerate}.

-We introduce a notion of \textit{maximal contact toroidal embedded resolution} $\pi: \Sigma \to S$ of $C$, which is a toroidal modification such that $\pi$ is also the minimal embedded resolution of $C$.
-A set of \textit{maximal contact elements} of $(\pi, C)$ is defined by taking a representing function $f_{C_i}$, for every branch $C_i$ of $C$, and a representing function $f_{K_j}$ associated to a choice of \textit{curvetta} $K_j$ at every exceptional prime divisor $E_j$ of $\pi$ whose associated vertex in the dual graph of $\pi^*(C)$ has valency one.
-The image of the \textit{toroidal boundary} of $\Sigma$ by the toroidal modification $\pi$ is a curve whose components are defined by maximal contact elements of $(\pi, C)$ (see Proposition \ref{prop:fantreedualgr} and Remarks \ref{rem:tree} and \ref{rem: minres}).